polarfire-soc/polarfire-soc-bare-metal-examples/mpfs-pdma-read-write/README.md

 configure the selected channel.
 Once the channel is successfully configured, transaction will initiate.
 Error or Success status of the transaction is displayed over the UART terminal.

+The application can be used to demonstrate the PDMA channel 0-3 in polling or interrupt mode.
+User will have to enable the MSS_PDMA_INTERRUPT_MODE macro from application and configure the interrupt bits in channel configuration properly to use it in interrupt mode.

 User can repeat the process to verify the transactions on different DMA channel.

 This project provides build configurations and debug launchers as explained